ElyahuAnavi/worker-threads-example/README.md

 ## 📖 About the Project

-This project demonstrates the use of Node.js worker threads to perform computationally intensive tasks.
-It compares the performance of using worker threads versus a single-threaded approach, highlighting the benefits of parallel execution on multi-core systems.
+This project demonstrates the use of Node.js worker threads and child processes to perform computationally intensive tasks.
+It compares the performance of using worker threads, child processes, and a single-threaded approach, highlighting the benefits and trade-offs of parallel execution on multi-core systems.

 ## 🏗 Project Structure